kaochenlong/eddie-vim/README.md

 2. Toggle between working mode and presentation mode by `<leader>z`, but only work in GUI version Vim.
 You can check [here](http://blog.eddie.com.tw/2012/03/14/switch-to-presentation-mode/) to see how it looks like. (stole from [Mike Skalnik](https://github.com/skalnik))

-3. usually used key mappings:
+3. some usually used key mappings in normal mode:

     a. hit `<leader>` twice to toggle comment on and off.

     b. `<tab>` and `<shift><tab>` to increase and decrease the syntax identation.

     c. `<F5>` to run Ruby and Python scripts, and compile CoffeeScript to Javascript(You have to install CoffeeScript first, of course).

     d. `<F7>` to switch to previous tab, and `<F8>` to the next tab.

     e. `<leader>v` to open `.vimrc` in a new tab.

+    f. `<leader>0` to edit or create `README.md` in current working directory.

 ## FAQ